 Vintage diners are the pillars of authentic America, and represent our unique identity in the world.
 In this rapidly evolving world, the diner remains a central, social eating space that is available to everyone.
 The Diner is the link between the past and the future.

 The Diner is divided into East Coast, West Coast and Midwest.
 Do you consider culture and design likewise divided in the US?

-As for the ideal meal to prepare on a Silestone worktop, I try to eat healthy and I always love preparing fresh fish and vegetables.
+As for the ideal meal to prepare on a Silestone countertop, I try to eat healthy and I always love preparing fresh fish and vegetables.
 My signature dish, which my kids always request, is a grilled portobello mushroom and fontina quesadilla with roasted garlic and truffle oil.

 How do you choose the materials for your projects?